phil-mira/Final-Year-Project/README.md

 >2) Can [ML models] be used to segment and classify reps of squats, deadlifts, and cleans?
 Is it better to train a single multi-output network or multiple binary output ones?
 >3) What are the best possible sensor locations for classifying exercises and segmenting reps for squats, deadlifts, and cleans from the data collected?
 >4) Can [ML models] be used to recognize the quality of technique for squats, deadlifts, and cleans and what is the best sensor locations for this task?

+## Methods:
+Please see snipptet of the png for the sliding window method for classifying rep locations,

+## Results
+Please see snippet of the confusion matrix showing the results for one of the sensor configurations.